-► Select FREECHOICE by entering the number 4.
+► Select [FREECHOICE] by entering the number 4.

-Figure 72: Selection menu of the PreCheckScript
+Figure 72: Selection menu of the scripts

 When ">>" is displayed on the bottom of the same screen, the file path of the PreCheckScript can be entered.
-Enter the file path of the PreCheck-Script, and press the return key.
+Enter the file path of the script, and press the return key.

-On the screen below, /usr/local/app/PreCheck.sh is specified for the PreCheck-Script.
+In the example below, /usr/local/app/PreCheck.sh is specified for the PreCheckScript.

-Figure 73: Entering PreCheckScript
+Figure 73: Entering the file path of the script